swstack/connected-wearables/README.md

 The connected wearables project was created for an Etherios hackathon in order to connect data from wearable devices to the Device Cloud by Etherios.
-The project was created by 3 endingeers from Etherios Wireless Design Servies: Paul Osborne ([posborne](https://github.com/posborne)),
+The project was created by 3 engineers from Etherios Wireless Design Servies: Paul Osborne ([posborne](https://github.com/posborne)),
 Tom Manley ([tpmanley](https://github.com/tpmanley)), and Stephen